GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 [Fig1: Preliminary DB Structure](02.Database/PreliminaryDBStructure.png?raw=true "Fig1: Preliminary DB Structure")
 Within the 02.Database folder is also a jupyter notebook which can be used to create the tables in PostGres.

+We anticipate having a sentiment analysis engine (preliminarily in the 01.Twitter_API_Testing folder), which will score tweets as positive, negative, or neutral.
+Thus, the sample data in 03.Machine_Learning is a  .csv file with three possibilities.
+We use this sample data to load into the two jupyter notebooks in the same folder.